 “Yes, I can!” initiative.

-The "Yes I can!" initiative received the UN Decade Education for Sustainable Development award on February 28, 2012, for the second time.
-The chairman of the national committee, Prof. Dr. Gerhard de Haan, and the general secretary of the German UNESCO commission, Roland Bernecker, presented the award at an international workshop in Bonn.
+The "Yes, I can!" initiative received the UN Decade Education for Sustainable Development award on February 28, 2012, for the second time.
+The award is presented every two years.
+The chairman of the national committee, Prof. Dr. Gerhard de Haan, and the Secretary-General of the German UNESCO commission, Roland Bernecker, presented the award at an international workshop in Bonn.
 At the workshop, experts from all over the world discussed a variety of topics revolving around education for sustainable development.

 Your opinion is important to us!

 - Question 1